CHERI-Alliance/cheri-linux-website/content/docs/meetings/notes.md

 # Linux Strategy Meeting Notes

+### 2 Jul 2025

+* Edward successfully combined hybrid aarch64 Codasip kernel and mostly stock Debian userspace compiled with stock Morello SDK.
+Can also run purecap binaries.
+Some discussion of future work:
+  * Edward will work on purecap kernel for aarch64.
+  * Need to understand where we are, and decide what we want to do with userspace.
+  * Upstream Debian depends on Python and Perl, which are ported for CheriBSD and Morello, but not yet CHERI RISC-V. You can’t compile glibc with LLVM (though, there is some existing work to compile Debian entirely with LLVM and their libc).
+ARM will not build a purecap kernel from either Morello or Codasip sources.
+  * First, aim to make the Codasip kernel as compatible as possible with Morello.
+  * Gchips has just updated Morello LLVM to converge with the Cambridge/SRI research version of LLVM.

+### 18 Jun 2025

+* Roadmap doc to be published, waiting on attribution
+* Edward is reviewing Codasip changes on CHERI Linux.
+Will have results to share in a few weeks.
+* NSA replicated the Nginx experiments on Morello Linux.

 ### 4 Jun 2025

 * These [meeting notes](https://github.com/CHERI-Alliance/cheri-linux-website/blob/main/content/docs/meetings/notes.md) and [slides from the deep dive sessions](https://github.com/CHERI-Alliance/cheri-linux-website/tree/main/content/docs/meetings/deepdive) are published in the git repo for the CHERI Linux website.
 * We have a collaborative space on the [CHERI Alliance NextCloud](https://nextcloud.cheri-alliance.org/) to post recordings of the deep dive sessions.
 It would require you to set up an account to access, does that work for everyone?
 * The [mailing list](https://lists.cheri-alliance.org/mailman3/postorius/lists/linux-kernel.cheri-alliance.org/) has archiving now, so it’s worth posting meeting reminders.
 * Status updates:
   * Codasip is getting the SPEC CPU benchmarks running on their cores.
 Currently have Embench.
 Have been using them to fix compiler issues.
 * Reminder of the upcoming July 4th holiday, if we do a deep dive on the July 2nd call, make sure to record it.

 ### 21 May 2025

 * Q: Is there at 6.14 branch of the Codasip Linux Kernel?
 A: Still cleaning up the 6.10 branch first, then will do the update to 6.14.
 * CHERI C Examples repository: [https://github.com/CTSRD-CHERI/cheri-c-examples](https://github.com/CTSRD-CHERI/cheri-c-examples) with discussion in the [\#cheri-c-examples](https://cheri-cpu.slack.com/archives/C08NKQB7D4K) channel in the public CHERI-CPU Slack.
+  * Carl pointed out another example repo: [https://github.com/capablevms/cheri-examples](https://github.com/capablevms/cheri-examples)
 * Q: How to publish updates to the website?
 A: Commit the update, and Carl will launch the changes (not handed over to CHERI Alliance sysadmin yet).
 * Future topics: temporal safety on RISC-V CheriBSD ports (Alfredo, end of June or early July), MIT Lincoln Lab work on Linux compartmentalization (Derrick, 2+ months), Yocto (Codasip after released, see if Good Penguin will do a deep dive on theirs), bpf, aio (Christian Ehrhardt), graphics, ioctl, compat, testing, ltp, plan to increase coverage, principles, performance improvements (benchmarking/optimization).
 * Ongoing action items:
   * Release CHERI Linux strategy doc
   * Publish collaboration guidelines on website